maxbartolo/adversarialQA/README.md

 ```

 ## License
-AdversarialQA is licensed under Creative Commons-Non Commercial 4.0.
+AdversarialQA is licensed under the MIT License.
 See the LICENSE file for details.